maxatmalab/backend/README.md

-This repo designed to create a prototype of application.
+This repo designed to create a prototype of application